nkv16786/ad-hoc/README.md

 # crionlinerepo
-Online repo for Windows Packages for CRI
+Online chocolatey repo for Windows Packages for CRI